-For smokers, its advised to stop smoking several weeks prior and after dental implant surgery.
-Good periodontal (gum) health is vital for the surgeries success.
+Dental professionals recommend patients stop smoking several weeks before and after implant surgery.
+Good periodontal (gum) health is vital for the surgery’s success.

-Smoking immediately after surgery can increase risks of infection.
+Smoking immediately after surgery can increase the risk of infection.

-Embarking to stop the habit of smoking for the long-term will improve overall oral health, the longevity of natural teeth, and the success rate of the dental implant.
+Embarking on stopping the habit of smoking for the long term will improve overall oral health, the longevity of natural teeth, and the success rate of an implant.

 Clinical research has found that tobacco interferes with the body’s ability to fight disease.
-This is due to the chemicals interfering with blood flow to the gums, bacterial build up that can effect the healing process.
+As a result, the chemicals inhibit the gums’ blood flow, and the bacterial build-up affects the healing process.

-A single implant crown is the treatment method by which a post is surgically inserted and securely anchored into the underlying bone.
+A single implant crown is a treatment when a post is inserted and securely anchored into the underlying bone.
 Single implant crowns are the highest form of artificial tooth restoration as the post emulates the structural activity of a natural tooth.

 Dental Implant Bridge

-Multiple dental implants are usually recommended for patients that may have lost several adjacent teeth.
+Multiple dental implants are for patients that may have lost several neighbouring teeth.
 Rather than replacing each missing tooth with an implant, an alternative option is to use a bridge.
 An implant bridge consists of two or more dental implants inserted into the bone.

-A retainer crown is then connected to each implant post completes the bridge structure.
-When multiple implants are required for a patient, the surgical and fitting procedures can be performed on the same day.
+A dental crown is attached to each implant post; this completes the bridge structure.
+The surgical procedure for multiple implants can be performed on the same day by your implant dentist.

-A standard dental crown bridge involves the shaving of adjacent natural teeth to act as the supporting posts, while dental implant bridges involve a titanium screen being surgically inserted into the jawbone.
+A standard dental crown bridge involves shaving teeth as the posts to support the ceramic bridge.
+Dental implant bridges require a titanium screw surgically inserted into the jawbone.

 Full Arch Implant / All-on-4 Dental Implants

-A full arch implant bridge is recommended for patients that may have an entire row of missing teeth.
-As opposed to removable dentures, all-on-four implants are a permanent solution where the denture is fixed onto the jawbone with multiple implants.
+Full-upper or lower implant bridges are for patients with an entire row of missing teeth.
+As opposed to removable dentures, all-on-4 dental implants are a permanent solution.
+All-on-4 dental implants maintain a denture in place.

-Otherwise known as a full fixed bridge, there a multiple advantages of full arch implants.
-Generally they are more simple to maintain, easier to clean, look more natural and seamless along the gum line, and more durable in that they do not move while stalking or chewing.
-Rather than using a single implant per tooth, using four evenly separated dental implants is both cost effective and less invasive for the patient.
-Depending on the quantity and quality of bone more implants could be recommended to help support the fixed dental bridge.
-For additional information on all-on-four or implant retained dentures please click here.
+There are several advantages of full arch implants; Generally, they are simpler to maintain, easier to clean, look more natural and seamless along the gum line, and are more durable.
+They do not move while stalking or chewing.
+Rather than using a single implant per tooth, using four evenly separated dental implants is both cost-effective and less invasive for the patient.

 Related Articles to Dental Implants